dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Disabling these two options will create quicker run times:

 1.
-The computation of rank correlation statistics, Spearmans Rank Correlation and Kendall's Tau.
+The computation of rank correlation statistics, Spearman's Rank Correlation and Kendall's Tau.
 Disable them using "-rank_corr_flag FALSE".

 2.